UArts is no longer accepting applications for this program.

 You'll work with glassblowing furnaces and hammers, but you'll also have hands-on access to all the culture and resources the vibrant city of Philadelphia has to offer.
 While studying Glass at UArts, you'll learn to produce a range of pieces, from blown glass to glass art to installation and experimental/new genres.
 You'll have the opportunity to control of all aspects of making, from initial design to final finished piece.

-Sample Courses in the Craft + Material Studies Major with a concentration in Glass
+Students who complete the Craft and Material Studies major with a concentration in Glass will

 Drawing: Objects & Space